 Mute Swans, unlike the above three species, were accidentally introduced to Virginia when five birds escaped from a Maryland estate.
 Mute Swans pull plants up by their roots when feeding, causing damage to underwater grass beds.
 Additionally, these swans displace native wildlife from their feeding and nesting grounds during breeding season by hissing and chasing away perceived intruders.

-Want to get involved with removing invasive species so that native species can thrive?
+Want to get involved with removing invasive species?
 The James River Association hosts a monthly invasive species removal at Chapel Island in Richmond.
 Sign up here!

 What can you do to prevent invasive animal species?
 If you’re fishing, don’t dump your live bait into the waterway.
 If you own aquarium fish but have decided you no longer want them, do not release them into the wild!
 That goes for animals too.
 Never release an exotic animal.
 If you plan to own one, do your research and plan ahead to ensure you can commit to its care for life.